Education and Training

 An aging population brings rewarding opportunities for you to make an impact on society.
 With a contemporary graduate school and six professional schools offering programs, courses, and clinical training opportunities in the field of aging, UMB can prepare you with the knowledge and skills to effectively work with and on behalf of older adults and their families and make a difference in an aging society.

 Whether you want to make an impact directly by working with older adults and their families or indirectly through research, changing policy, or developing innovative technology to tackle the complex health and social challenges associated with growing older, a graduate degree from UMB is a great place to start.
 Programs such as our graduate certificate in Aging & Applied Thanatology, our Master’s in Health Science , and our PhD in Gerontology are designed to help you meet your career goals.
-Visit our website for a complete list of academic programs.
+Visit the School of Graduate Studies website for a complete list of academic programs.

-The Graduate School is also home to the Geriatrics & Gerontology Education and Research (GGEAR) program.
+The School of Graduate Studies is also home to the Geriatrics & Gerontology Education and Research (GGEAR) program.
 Educational programs developed by GGEAR and its partners include training modules through Geri-ED, such as the Age Friendly Certificate of Achievement program, and interprofessional training opportunities including the Geriatric Assessment Interdisciplinary Team (GAIT) program in which students learn and work collaboratively in interprofessional settings.

 Geri-ED